+In 2012, the Company used net cash of A\$38.1 million for operating activities.
+This consisted of a net loss for the period of A\$38.6 million, which included A\$4.9 million of non-cash depreciation and amortization, and non-cash stock option expense of A\$0.957 million, and negative other working capital movements of A\$5.8 million.
+Net cash outflow from investing activities during 2012 was A\$0.17 million, which was intentionally constrained pending the outcome of the re-examination of the European Bronchitol marketing application for cystic fibrosis.

+Net cash received by financing activities during 2012 was A\$75.4 million related to cash inflows from the entitlement offer of \$76.1 million, \$0.6 million from exercise of employee options offset by outflows on the facility finance lease payments.

 In 2011, the Company used net cash of A\$37.4 million for operating activities.
-This consisted of a net loss for the period of A\$45.8 million, which included A\$5 million of non-cash depreciation and amortization, and non-cash stock option expense of A\$1.6 million, and positive other working capital movements of A\$1.2 million.
-Net cash outflow from investing activities during 2011 was A\$2.9 million, which was spent predominately on payments for plant and equipment of \$1.4 million related to new manufacturing equipment being installed in our manufacturing facility and \$1.5 million deferred consideration for the acquisition of Technology Innovation Limited, a small UK based company with inhalation device technologies.
+This consisted of a net loss for the period of A\$45.8 million, which included A\$5.0 million of non-cash depreciation and amortization, and non-cash stock option expense of A\$1.6 million, and positive other working capital movements of A\$1.2 million.
+Net cash inflow for investing activities during 2011 was A\$2.9 million, which was spent predominately on payments for plant and equipment of \$1.4 million related to new manufacturing equipment being installed in our manufacturing facility and \$1.5 million deferred consideration for the acquisition of Technology Innovation Limited, a small UK based company with inhalation device technologies.
 Net cash used by financing activities during 2011 was A\$0.8 million related to cash outflows on the facility finance lease payments offset by cash inflows from exercise of employee options.

-In 2010, the Company used net cash of A\$39.7 million for operating activities.
-This consisted of a net loss for the period of A\$46.3 million, which included A\$3.0 million of non-cash depreciation and amortization, and non-cash stock option expense of A\$2.5 million, and positive other working capital movements of A\$0.2 million.
-Net cash inflow for investing activities during 2010 was A\$1.1 million, which related to net cash acquired on the acquisition of Topigen offset by payments for plant and equipment of A\$2.9 million related to ongoing fit out of the facility constructed for us and new manufacturing equipment installed in the facility.
-Net cash used by financing activities during 2010 was A\$0.8 million related to cash outflows on the facility finance lease payments offset by cash inflows from exercise of employee options.